UC-Davis-molecular-computing/scadnano-python-package/README.md

 2. download

-    *Note:* If you are reading this on the PyPI website, the links below won't work.
+    As a simple alternative (in case you run into trouble using pip), you can download and place the following files in your PYTHONPATH (e.g., in the same directory as the scripts you are running). **Note:** If you are reading this on the PyPI website or anywhere other than GitHub, the links below won't work.
 They are relative links intended to be read on the [GitHub README page](https://github.com/UC-Davis-molecular-computing/scadnano-python-package#readme).

-    As a simple alternative (in case you run into trouble using pip), you can download and place the following files (located in the [scadnano/](scadnano) subfolder) in your PYTHONPATH (e.g., in the same directory as the scripts you are running).

     * *required*: [scadnano.py](scadnano/scadnano.py)
     * *optional*: [modifications.py](scadnano/modifications.py); This contains some common DNA modifications such as biotin and Cy3.